This site requires a more recent version of Adobe Flash Player to function properly.

 - Target's Average U.S. Revenue per Square Foot: Target's average U.S. revenue per square foot declined from $296 in 2007 to $280 in 2009 primarily due to low store traffic during the recessionary environment.
 However 2010 onwards, the figure started increasing and reached $304 in 2012 due to better macro-economic environment.
 The figure declined slightly to $298 in 2013 due to sluggish consumer spending in the U.S. on account of increased taxes and slow job growth.
+It again improved to $303 in 2014, as market conditions improved a little and Target reported positive change in comparable sales.
 Going forward, we expect this figure to rise in the future driven by the company's small store expansion, rewards program and improving online sales.
-We currently forecast Target's revenue per square foot to gradually increase and reach $365 by the end of our forecast period.
-In case, the average revenue per square foot increases to $380 instead driven by CityTarget and Target Express expansion, rapid growth in online sales and good response to the company's rewards program, there can be 5% upside to our price estimate.
-On the flip side, if the figure only rises to $340 on account of sluggish economic recovery , there can be 10% downside to our price estimate.
+We currently forecast Target's revenue per square foot to gradually increase and reach $348 by the end of our forecast period.
+In case, the average revenue per square foot increases to $370 instead driven by CityTarget and Target Express expansion, rapid growth in online sales and good response to the company's rewards program, there can be 5% upside to our price estimate.
+On the flip side, if the figure only rises to $320 on account of sluggish economic recovery , there can be 10% downside to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Target at the top of the page.

 Target Corporation is among the ten largest retailers in the U.S. by sales.
 Target generated over $75 billion in revenues in 2014 through sale of apparel, electronics, housewares, groceries and other products.
 It had approximately 1,790 U.S. stores under operations as of January, 2015.